BTC-Lab/Denovo-Analysis-of-Bacteria/README.md

 **Using UniProt IDs from a BLAST Search to Retrieve Protein Information**

-After performing a BLAST search on the UniProt website, obtain a list of UniProt accession numbers.
+After performing a BLAST search on the UniProt database, obtain a list of UniProt accession numbers.
 These identifiers can be used to access detailed protein information, including protein names, source organisms, and functional annotations.

 How It Works